syncfusion/blazor-docs/src/charts/card/getting-started.md

 This section briefly explains about how to include a `Card` in your Blazor server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly/) page for the introduction and configuring the common specifications.

+To get start quickly with Blazor Card component, you can check on this video.
+`youtube:k8KSZIf5VPs`

 ## Importing Syncfusion Blazor component in the application

 1. Install Syncfusion.Blazor NuGet package to the application by using the NuGet Package Manager.
 Please ensure to check the **Include prerelease** option.